GoogleCloudPlatform/mlops-on-gcp/environments_setup/mlops-composer-mlflow/README.md

 # Setting up an MLOps Environment with Cloud Composer and MLflow on Google Cloud

-We describe how to provision and MLOps environment using [Cloud Composer](https://cloud.google.com/composer) and [MLflow](https://mlflow.org/) on Google Cloud.
+We describe how to provision an MLOps environment using [Cloud Composer](https://cloud.google.com/composer) and [MLflow](https://mlflow.org/) on Google Cloud.
 This environment enables deploying and executing ML continuous training pipelines, as well as managing and tracking ML experiments, metadata, and artifacts.